burcukoculu/weather-application/README.md

 #### Usage

-Pprints the temperature of given city.
+Prints the temperature of given city.

 #### Pull image